7hat3eird0ne/wordIndex/README.md

 ### String to Index:

 1. Let R = 0, M = 1, N = amount of characters in character set
 1. Take the first character, or next unused one
 1. Find the characters index in the character set (starting with 0 going up to N-1)
 1. Multiply index of the character by M and add it to R
 1. Multiply M by N

-1. Go back to step 2 if there are more characters, else continue to step 7
+1. If there are more characters, go to step 2, else continue to step 7
 1. Add M to R
 1. Let S = 1 + (N-2)*(M-1)/(N-1)
 1. Subtract S from R
 1. Output R

 ### Index to String